fkie-cad/windowsScripts/visualstudio/README.md

 ## disableVSTelemetryAndFeedback
-Disable VisualStudio telemetry and feedback (currently, feedback disabling is commented out) by registry modification and cleaning folders, files.
+Disable VisualStudio telemetry and feedback by registry modification and cleaning folders, files.
+(Currently, feedback disabling is commented out.)

 Mostly just copy-and-pasted from somewhere else.